 Alternatively, you can select the Custom option from the Using drop down list and specify a path in the resulting input field that will be displayed.
 Please read Why it's a good idea to use a property collector before using this option.

-The NuGet configuration file (NuGet.config) to use for the tool restore operation. [---configfile]
+The NuGet configuration file (nuget.config) to use for the restore operation. [--configfile]

-One or more additional NuGet package sources to use during the tool restore operation. [---add-source]
+One or more additional NuGet package sources to use during the restore operation. [--add-source]

-Path to the tool manifest file which specifies while tool version to restore.
-If left blank then the dotnet executable will search for dotnet-tools.json in the working folder and .config subfolder. [---tool-manifest]
+Path to the tool manifest file that specifies which .NET local tools and their versions to restore.
+The manifest file is typically named dotnet-tools.json and located in a .config subfolder.
+If left blank, the dotnet executable searches for the manifest in the working folder and .config subfolder. [--tool-manifest]

-If this is ticked, multiple restore operations are run concurrently. [---disable-parallel]
+If this is ticked, multiple restore operations are run concurrently.
+Untick to disable parallel restoring. [--disable-parallel]

-If this is ticked, packages and HTTP requests are cached. [---no-cache]
+If this is ticked, packages and http requests are cached.
+Untick to disable caching. [--no-cache]

 If this is ticked, the command line output is written to the build log.